hurikhan/gdmRawPacker/README.md

 # RawPacker

-Simple binary packing/unpacking for `RawArray` in Godot.
+Simple binary packing/unpacking for `RawArray` in Godot V4.0.

 ## About